Skip to content

 Kamaji

-Kamaji is a Kubernetes Control Plane Manager.
+Kamaji is the Kubernetes Control Plane Manager.
 It operates Kubernetes at scale with a fraction of the operational burden.

 How it works